S3-Portfolio/General/management.md

 #### Can you explain two more agile methods and name a number of interesting features in them different from Scrum?

-#### Do you know how software engineers work in practice with agile methods? (to answer this question, we advise that you arrange a visit to a company)
+#### Do you know how software engineers work in practice with agile methods?

 #### Which agile management tool would you recommend for use in your project and why?

-##### You have fully implemented an agile method (possibly augmented with elements from other agile methods) in your project and demonstrated your expertise in it.
+##### You have fully implemented an agile method in your project and demonstrated your expertise in it.

 ##### You have selected an agile management tool of sufficient quality and have used it in your project to plan, report, and monitor your work.
+We use Trello in our group project for general planning and Discord for sprint planning and communication.
 ##### You have used relevant research methods like expert interviews, literature study, etc. in your study about agile software development.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Agile management tools